 This is why she prefers to be called a “heartist”.
 She loves art and helping others.

 She's a Certified Expressive Arts Coach granted by Certified Coaches Alliance (CCA).
-She is also a Level 5 Focusing-Oriented Expressive Arts student at the Focusing and Expressive Arts Institute (Santa Rosa, USA).
+She is also a Focusing-Oriented Expressive Arts Facilitator granted by the Focusing and Expressive Arts Institute (Santa Rosa, USA).
 She is currently a professional member of International Expressive Arts Therapy Association (IEATA) where her team was selected as one of the presenters in 11th IEATA Conference in Hong Kong.
 She works with Philippine Mental Health Association (PMHA) as arts instructor and product developer in their Adult Intervention Center.
 She also works with Kythe Foundation as the Volunteer Program Coordinator.

 She finished Cum Laude with the degree Bachelor of Fine Arts in Advertising Arts from University of Santo Tomas, Manila.